 If you’d like to know more about what happens behind the scenes to allow Credible to show you personalized rates, see, “Inside a multi-lender marketplace: How Credible matches you with lenders.”

-In this article, we’ll explain the difference between a “soft” credit inquiry and “hard” inquiry, and why using Credible to request personalized rates generates a soft inquiry that does not affect your credit score.
+In this article, we’ll explain the difference between a “hard” credit inquiry and “soft” inquiry, and why using Credible to request personalized rates generates a soft inquiry that does not affect your credit score.
 We’ll also give you examples of the kind of activity that can generate a hard inquiry — including several that might surprise you.